 So efficiency and aesthetics are the two big questions when it comes to solar cars.

 The aesthetics are easily dealt with.
 Take a look at this Tesla Model 3 with a solar roof.
 Nothing ugly about that.

 No, the much harder question to answer is, would it be worth it in terms of electricity-generating efficiency?

-First pragmatic consideration has to be the size of the vehicle Obviously a bigger surface area is better so those Steroidal (sorry I mean Sports) Utility Vehicles (SUV) would be the ideal car choice rather than a Mini.
+The first pragmatic consideration has to be the size of the vehicle.
+Obviously, a bigger surface area is better, so those Steroidal (sorry, I mean Sports) Utility Vehicles (SUV) would be the ideal car choice rather than a Mini.

 However, to be fair, it could be handy for some supplementary charging issues like providing a trickle charge to the starter battery or running your in-car music and entertainment systems while you’re parked.